ystia/yorc/doc/bootstrap.rst

 The bootstrap configuration file can be also be used to define Ansible Inventory configuration parameters.
-This is needed for example if remote hosts have python3 installed by default and not python, like on Ubuntu 18.10.
+This is needed for example if remote hosts have python3 installed by default and not python, like on Ubuntu 18+.

-In this case, you can add in the bootstrap configuration file, a section allowing to configure an Ansible behavioral inventory parameter that will allow to specify which python interpreter could be used on remote hosts, as described in :ref:`Ansible Inventory Configuration section <option_ansible_inventory_cfg>`.
+In this case, you can add in the bootstrap configuration file, a section allowing to configure an Ansible behavioral inventory parameter that will allow to specify which python interpreter could be used by Ansible on remote hosts, as described in :ref:`Ansible Inventory Configuration section <option_ansible_inventory_cfg>`.

 This would give for example in the bootstrap configuration file: